MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-VivaModuleFeaturePolicy.md

 ```

 ## DESCRIPTION

-Use the Add-VivaModuleFeaturePolicy cmdlet to add a new access policy for a specific feature in Viva.
+Use the Add-VivaModuleFeaturePolicy cmdlet to add a new access policy for a specific feature or category in Viva.

+**Note**: While we are adding support for category policies in the Exchange Online PowerShell module v3.5.0-Preview1 or later, we have not yet released any categories in Viva.
+We will update when there are categories available.

 You need to use the Connect-ExchangeOnline cmdlet to authenticate.

 This cmdlet requires the .NET Framework 4.7.2 or later.

-Currently, you need to be a member of the Global administrators role to run this cmdlet.
+Currently, you need to be a member of the Global administrators role or the roles that have been permissioned at the feature level to run this cmdlet.

+To learn more about permissioned roles at the feature level, see [Features Available for Feature Access Management](https://learn.microsoft.com/en-us/viva/feature-access-management#features-available-for-feature-access-management).

 To learn more about administrator role permissions in Microsoft Entra ID, see [Role template IDs](https://learn.microsoft.com/entra/identity/role-based-access-control/permissions-reference#role-template-ids).